falcon-eyrie/falcon-fklab-extensions/docs/processors_description/event/eventdelayed.rst

 EventDelayed
 ------------
-Transfer event with ontime or with a delay randomly chosen in a range.
+Transfer event ontime or with a delay randomly chosen in a range.
 There is also a lockout period to remove too close events and an option file logging of these events.

+There is three different states:

+- Enabled state -> enabled= true = Detection event is sent but no ontime or delayed event is sent.
+- Ontime state  -> delayed=false = Event are sent immediately with the ontime message
+- Delayed state -> delayed= true = Event are sent immediately as it arrived with the detection message and another event when the delay time is reach with the delayed message.

+This 3 messages can be personalized in the options.

 .. list-table:: **Input port**
    :header-rows: 1